Battle of Makin: Prelude

 The invasion fleet, Task Force 52 (TF 52) commanded by Rear Admiral Richmond K. Turner, left Pearl Harbor on 10 November 1943.
 The landing force, Task Group 52.6, consisted of units of the 27th Infantry Division transported by attack transports Neville, Leonard Wood, Calvert, and Pierce; attack cargo ship Alcyone; landing ship dock Belle Grove; and LSTs −31, −78, and −179 of Task Group 52.1.

-On the eve of invasion, the Japanese garrison on Makin Atoll's main island, Butaritari, numbered 806 men: 284 naval ground troops of the 6th Special Naval Landing Force, 108 aviation personnel of the 802nd and 952nd Aviation Units, 138 troops of the 111th Pioneers, and 276 men of the Fourth Fleet Construction Department and Makin Tank Detachment of 3rd Special Base Force (3 Type 95 Ha-Go light tanks), all commanded by Lieutenant (junior grade) Seizo Ishikawa.
-The number of trained combat troops on Makin was not more than 300 soldiers.
+Prior to the invasion, the strength of the Japanese garrison Makin Atoll's main island, Butaritari was between 700 and 800 men.
+There were as many as 284 naval infantrymen from the 3rd Special Base Force's Makin Detachment, about 100 aviation personnel from the 802nd and 952nd Naval Air Groups, and over 400 laborers from the 111st Construction Unit and 4th Construction Bureau Detachment.
+These men were under the command of IJN Lieutenant(jg) Saisuke Fujino (藤野斉助) from the 3rd Special Base Force.
+Including laborers who took up arms, the total number armed combatants likely did not exceed 300 men.

+Japanese records list the garrison's main armament was two Type 95 Ha-Go light tanks, six 8cm naval guns, three anti-tank guns, two 13mm anti-aircraft machineguns, several light and heavy machineguns, and a small number of grenade dischargers and flamethrowers.
 Butaritari's land defenses were centered around the lagoon shore, near the seaplane base in the central part of the island.
 There were two tank barrier systems: the west tank barrier extended from the lagoon two-thirds of the way across Butaritari, was 12 to 13 ft wide and 15 ft deep, and was protected by one anti-tank gun in a concrete pillbox, six machine gun positions, and 50 rifle pits.
 The east tank barrier, 14 ft wide and 6 ft in depth, stretched from the lagoon across two-thirds of the island and bent westward with log antitank barricades at each end.
 It was protected by a double apron of barbed wire and an intricate system of gun emplacements and rifle pits.

 A series of strongpoints was established along Butaritari's ocean side, with 8 in coastal defense guns, three 37 mm anti-tank gun positions, 10 machine gun emplacements and 85 rifle pits.
 The Japanese expected the invasion to come on the ocean side of Butaritari, following the example of Carlson's raid in 1942, and established their defenses 2 mi from where the raid had taken place.
 Without aircraft, ships, or hope of reinforcement or relief, the outnumbered and outgunned defenders could only hope to delay the coming American attack for as long as possible.